DataJane/Excel_Data_Analysis_Projects/Project_2-Analysis/README.md

 ![Screenshot of pivot chart showing top skills for Data Analysts](https://github.com/user-attachments/assets/b47f2033-9392-480a-80a7-68999f4bd80e)

 ### Insights
-- What skills dominate: SQL and Python are the most in-demand skills for data professionals.
+- What skills dominate?
+SQL and Python are the most in-demand skills for all data professionals.
-- For Data Analysts, SQL and Excel are the top two skills.
+- For Data Analysts, SQL and Excel are the top ranking skills.
 - This chart shows significant numbers for Emerging technologies like AWS and Azure, highlighting their growing importance to the data professional.

 ### So what?
-- This chart shows the importance of keeping up to date with technology for the data analyst.
+- This chart shows the importance of learning a wide range of skills in the data analysis profession.

 ## 4. What’s the pay of the top 10 skills?
 ### Skills: Advanced Charts